ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 The introduction of the Ecosystem Demography concept introduces significant alterations to the representation of the land surface in the CLM.
-In the CLM(ED), the tiling structure represents the disturbance history of the ecosystem.
+In FATES, the tiling structure represents the disturbance history of the ecosystem.
 Thus, some fraction of the land surface is characterized as ‘recently disturbed’, some fraction has escaped disturbance for a long time, and other areas will have intermediate